 Governmental funds.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 Unlike the government -wide financial statements, however, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 In particular, unrestricted, unassigned, assigned, and committed fund balances may be useful in evaluating the County's near-term financing requirements.
-Because the focus of governmental funds is narrower than that of government -wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
-By doing so, readers may better understand the long-term impact of the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate the comparison between governmental funds and governmental activities.
+Because the focus of governmental funds is narrower than that of government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
+By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
+Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate the comparison between governmental funds and governmental activities.

-The County maintains 28 individual governmental funds, 23 special revenue funds, 4 road and bridge funds, and the General Fund.
+The County maintains 29 individual governmental funds, 23 special revenue funds, 4 road and bridge funds, and the General Fund.
 Information is presented separately in the governmental fund balance sheet and in the governmental funds statement of revenues, expenditures and changes in fund balances for the General Fund and Road & Bridge Fund which are classified as major funds.
 Data from the other non-major governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements in the Combining Fund Statements.